Piinks/flutter/packages/flutter/notable_changes_instructions.md

 4.  **Add First-Time Contributor Section:**
     *   Create a final section titled "First-time Contributors".
     *   Add a welcoming message.
-    *   List each verified first-time contributor with a link to their GitHub profile: `- [Full Name](https://github.com/login)`
+    *   List each verified first-time contributor with a link to their GitHub profile.
+For each new contributor, add a brief mention of their first contribution, linking to the relevant PR: `- [Full Name](https://github.com/login), for [#PR_NUMBER](LINK_TO_PR), which [description of change].`

 ## Phase 5: Housekeeping and Finalization